 Endorsement Effective: Countersigned By:

 Named Insured: (Authorized Representative)

-SCI HEDULE
+SCH EDULE

 Insurance Company Policy Number Effective Date

 Expiration Date Named Insured Address

 Additional Insured (Lessor) Address

-Designation or Description of "L eased Autos"
+Designation or Description of "Lea ased Autos"

 Coverage Limit Of Insurance

 Liability \$ Each "Occurrence"

-(If no entry appears above, inform this endorsement.) nation required to complete t this endorsement will be shown in the Declarations as applicable
+(If no entry appears above, informathis endorsement.) tion required to complete the nis endorsement will be shown in the Declarations as applicable to

-Subject to such coverage provinsurance", the following cancella 2.
+Subject to such coverage provious insurance", the following cancellation.
+1. If we cancel the policy, we will in accordance with the Cancel Condition. on provisions apply: mail notice to the lessor 2.
 If you cancel the policy, we will mail notice to the lessor.

-1. If we cancel the policy, we win accordance with the Cano Condition.
 3. Cancellation ends this agreement.